What is a Michigan Non-Depository Sales Finance Company Bond?

 How do I get a Non-Depository Sales Finance Company Bond?

-In order to secure this type of bond, the collection agency must seek the assistance of a surety bond company.
+To secure this type of bond, the collection agency must seek the assistance of a surety bond company.

 You will be asked to apply for this bond.
 If you’re ready to apply for one right now, click HERE for a free quote!